Factors that influence participation in physical activity for people with bipolar disorder: a synthesis of qualitative evidence

 Abstract

-A total of 592 participants were involved in studies examining physical activity in people with bipolar disorder.
+A total of 592 participants contributed to the exploration of factors influencing physical activity in people with bipolar disorder.

-• Few participants were informed about the benefits of physical activity, indicating a need for better education for health professionals.
+• Lack of communication about the benefits of physical activity from health professionals was common, indicating a need for better education and support.

 AI simplified